 If you have little ones, making sure they have a healthy, balanced breakfast to start their day off right is very important.
 It helps if they have some fun at breakfast time too.
 That’s why you should definitely check out this Egg-a-Matic Boiled Egg mold, which transforms boring boiled eggs into cool little scary skulls.
 It’s pretty simple to use: basically, all you do is boil an egg, peel it, place it into the mold and cool it.
 You’ll have a whole mess of grinning eggy skulls in practically no time!

-Product Page: ($5.99)
+Product Page: ($8.99)

-Watch the video after the break…
+Check out the gameplay in the video after the break.

-See more pictures after the break…
+See the video after the break.